 - consciously want more feedback from the motorcycle

-- tend to ride shorter or more dynamic routes
+- ride rather shorter or more dynamic routes

 - appreciate classic, mechanical technology

-- are looking for an overall balanced riding experience
+- you are looking for an overall balanced riding behavior

 Conclusion: Technology explains the feeling

-The differences between Dyna and Softail are not a myth, but are clearly technically founded.
+The differences between Dyna and Softail are not a myth but clearly technically based.

-The Dyna stands for a simpler, more direct system with a lot of feedback.
+The Dyna stands for a simpler, more direct system with lots of feedback.

-The Softail uses modern chassis technology to improve comfort and control.
+The Softail uses modern suspension technology to improve comfort and control.

-In the end, the decision is therefore less emotional than it often seems:
+In the end, the decision is less emotional than it often seems:

 👉 Your riding style determines which concept works better.